How to get Lucky Pokemon in Pokemon Go

-If you want to have strong, powerful Pokemon, you’ll need to start grinding and leveling up your Pokémon.
-Thankfully, Lucky Pokemon can help cut down on this process, which means you’ll want to get as many of them on your team as possible.
+If you want to have a strong, powerful team in Pokemon Go, you’ll need to start grinding and leveling up your Pokemon.
+Thankfully, Lucky Pokemon can make this process more tolerable, which means you’d want to get as many of them on your team as possible.

 If you’re struggling to find any, or are simply not sure how to add Lucky Pokemon to your squad, we’ve got everything you need to try and obtain Lucky versions of each character.